 Talk to your real estate agent

 Does your new house come with appliances?
 Probably not; things like washing machines and fridges generally go with the people who brought them there.
 But if the previous residents didn’t bring the fridge, then you might be the proud new owner of a refrigerator, so congratulations.
 Decide ahead of time how you’re going to handle the appliances issue.
 If you’re inheriting items, consider getting them checked out to make sure everything is in working order.
 If you need to order new appliances, scout out an appliance store and pick out a few items.
-Many appliance stores are like Olum’s in Vestal, NY, in that they have both a storefront and a website that lets you check out the inventory without ever walking in the door.
+Many appliance stores have both a storefront and a website that lets you check out the inventory without ever walking in the door.
 Once you’ve found what you want, call the store and start trying to arrange for payment and delivery.
 Free delivery is a truly beautiful thing if you can get it, so make sure to ask.

 You’ll probably need a list of things to do before you pack the last box and leave town, but those lists aren’t perfect.
 To make sure you aren’t leaving out something important, have a friend take a look at the list.
 It may be that you’re forgetting something obvious like turning on the electricity at your new place.
 Even if you live alone, that doesn’t mean you have to move alone.